Mark-Nelovka/delivery-app/README.md

 After that you can open terminal and run to command npm start App will be open in url: http://localhost:3000

+If you want watch already have been written orders you can go to history page and write in email field next email: alex_@ukr.net or example@gmail.com.
+Also you can find orders upon number phone: 0000000000 or 1111111111

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).